-Present-Mr. Kennerley, Mr. Wright, Mr. Scott.
+Present-Mr. KENNERLEY, Mr. WRIGHT, Mr. SCOTT.

-- 1. The Hon.
-Mr. Kennerley took the Chair. - 2.
-The Minutes of the last Meeting were read and confirmed. - 3.
-The Secretary reported that the Executive Government had approved of the printing of such papers as the Commission required, and that several documents had accordingly been sent to the Government Printer. - 4.
-Resolved.
+1. The Hon.
+Mr. Kennerley took the Chair.

+3. The Secretary reported that the Executive Government had approved of the printing of such papers as the Commission required, and that several documents had accordingly been sent to the Government Printer.

+4. Resolved.
 That the Government be requested to extend the period for bringing up the Report of the Commission to the third week in June next.